 Students must follow the curriculum outlined by their division in as listed in the Summary of Procedures and Requirements.
-Additionally, every student must take CHEM 6780-Faculty Research Presentations and 6781-Laboratory Safety, and CHEM 6782-Ethics in Scientific Research during the first year of study.
+Additionally, every student must take CHEM 6780-Faculty Research Presentations, CHEM 6781-Laboratory Safety, and CHEM 6782-Ethics in Scientific Research during the first year of study.
 Most coursework is completed in the first year with the exception of some advanced subjects which may be taken later in the program.
-Elective courses outside of the department must be approved by the faculty advisor, division secretary and vice chair, unless it is specifically listed as an acceptable elective in the Summary of Procedures and Requirements.
+Elective courses outside of the department must be approved by the faculty advisor and vice chair, unless it is specifically listed as an acceptable elective in the Summary of Procedures and Requirements.
 Requests for permission to take courses that are not coded CHEM or BIOCHEM can be submitted online for evaluation.
 More information on course registration for the Autumn semester for incoming students is available here.

 First-year graduate students are encouraged to remain open to exploring several options for potential faculty advisors when embarking on the advisor selection process.
 To that end, the Department of Chemistry and Biochemistry has developed a formal system of advisor selection.
 The process is designed to encourage exploration while at the same time providing a solid foundation of information from which students can formulate their list of potential advisors.
 The primary purpose is to provide a mechanism for each graduate student to become acquainted with the research opportunities in the Department and to provide the time and information necessary to make a considered choice of research area and research advisor.
 The strong secondary purpose of this system is to allow the graduate faculty and students the opportunity to become acquainted with each other.
 The choice of a research advisor is probably the most important decision a student will make during his/her graduate career; therefore, it should be done objectively and carefully.